microsoftgraph/microsoft-graph-docs-contrib/concepts/throttling-limits.md

 ### Limits per app ID

-Outlook can execute up to 4 concurrent requests.
+Outlook can run up to four concurrent requests.
 The requests can target user or group mailboxes.
 The limit applies to the v1.0 and beta endpoints, regardless of whether the requests all access the same mailbox, or access different mailboxes.

 ### Limits per app ID and mailbox combination